Explorer Camp, Grades 5 – 8

 New for 2017: The Explorer Camp will be Monday through Friday.
 The first camp will be Tuesday through Friday due to Memorial day.

 Explorer Camp is perfect for riders who want to check out new singletrack, tackle longer rides and build on their mountain biking fundamentals in a fun and supportive environment.
 During Explorer Camp riders will gain the skills to progress to intermediate and then advanced trails with super awesome coaches.
 Some trail riding experience is required; it is recommended that young riders participate in at least one Junior Camp prior to moving up to Explorer Camp.

+Riders will meet at trailheads all over the Front Range, like Marshal Mesa, Betasso, Hiel, and at the SMBA office.
 Please check your conformation for drop off and pick up locations.

 Monday – Friday 8:30am-3:30pm $399 Early Bird $424 after May 1

 1. May 30-June 2 (Tue.-Fri.)
 No ride on Memorial Day **$349 Early Bird $374 after May 1**

 3. June 12-16

 Monday– The week starts off with Flatirons Vista, a SMBA favorite.
 This trail has something for everyone including mellow meadow crossings, challenging climbs, and winding descents through the trees.
 Riders will have the chance to review and learn new skills.